TarekShehab/Aajil_Cypress_Tech_Assessment/README.md

 # Aajil_Cypress_Tech_Assessment

 ## Summary
-This project is for a technical assessment to showcase my experience in thest automation.
+This project is for a technical assessment to showcase my experience in test automation.

-The project is a cypress project following the page objects design pattern.
+The tool of choice was Cypress.
+The project is following the page objects design pattern.
 Four pages are included in the project to test the [SUT](https://blazedemo.com/) in addition to a master page that incorporates all other pages.